thekdub/thekdub/README.md

 I'm also a Java and PHP Developer, as well as a network & system administrator.

-On GitHub, I mostly make and maintain Minecraft plugins and mods, but I also do a bit of web development and other misc projects on the side!
+On GitHub, I mostly make and maintain Minecraft plugins and mods, but I also do a bit of web development and other misc projects on the side! \
+Note: *The large majority of my projects are private as they are for internal use at UT-MC only.*

 ### Current Projects:
 Here are a list of things I develop / actively maintain